SIP/H.323/RTSP Gateway and Transcoding

 To connect successfully, you will need to receive a trusted root certificate from the Skype for business administrator and install it in the system where TrueConf Server is installed.

-1. Create a new account on Skype for business server for TrueConf Server gateway.
+Create a new account for TrueConf Server on the Skype for business server.

 Please note that you can also create a group conference on TrueConf Server and invite into the conference the endpoints connected via any protocols the gateway supports.
 For example Skype for business users and various SIP/H.323 devices or RTSP IP cameras.